-Set on verdant slopes overlooking Paradise Bay is this sprawling, 60-hectare resort from Mandarin Oriental.
-Just four years old, it reopened for the 2018 season with new Bougainvillea and Royal suites, and three new villas to complement its existing inventory of 132 rooms.
-Check-in is performed on a panoramic, Insta-worthy deck, a spot that also proved ideal for orienting ourselves with the location of the property’s two beaches down below – both easily accessed by golf cart (there are also gorgeous al fresco pools closer by).
+Set on verdant slopes overlooking Paradise Bay is the Mandarin Oriental Bodrum, an absolutely sprawling, 60-hectare luxury resort.
+Its stunning accommodation comprises newer Bougainvillea and Royal suites (our recommendation), and three updated villas if you’re feeling flash or visiting with friends family, all of which complements the hotel’s existing inventory of 132 rooms.
+Check-in is performed on a panoramic, Insta-worthy deck, a spot that also proved ideal for orienting ourselves with the location of the property’s two beaches down below – both easily accessed by golf cart (there are also gorgeous alfresco pools closer by).

 Right on time